 - If there is a conflict that results in a foreclosure where one lawyer represented both parties, they would not be able to act on behalf of either party in this instance.

 So, in the case of the legal fees in private mortgages, the cost of the lender’s lawyer is paid by the client, in addition to their own lawyer.

 Despite the fact that this is standard practice in the industry, it may come as a surprise to borrowers when they’re in their lawyer’s office signing all of the documents.

-In order to prevent this surprise for borrowers, it’s a good idea to warn them in advance and explain why it happens.
-A forewarned client is a much happier client.
+In order to prevent any unwanted surprises to borrowers, it’s a good idea to warn them in advance and explain why two lawyers are required in private lending.
+As we are all aware, a forewarned client is a much happier client